datahoundz/Springboard_Data_Science/08_Capstone_Slide_Deck.md

 - Guns & Ammo state rankings find curious correlation
 - MT ranked 11th by G&A, 1st in gun suicides
-- MA ranked 48th by G&A, 50th in sun suicides
+- MA ranked 48th by G&A, 50th in gun suicides
 - What exactly does "Best for Gun Owners" mean?